Grundy History Museum prepares for busy late summer, fall season

 The Festival of Trees committee is looking for volunteers to help decorate trees, wreaths and centerpieces.
 The museum provides all of the materials necessary to create the items.
 All volunteers need to do is bring their enthusiasm and creativity.

-The committee beings its work in August to have everything finished and on-display by the end of October.
+The committee begins its work in August to have everything finished and on display by the end of October.

-The museum is also hosting a Kids Story Time at 10:30 a.m. the third Thursday of every month.
-Each month, a museum exhibit will be showcased through the book being read.
+The museum will host a Kids Story Time at 10:30 a.m. the third Thursday of every month.
+Each month, a museum exhibit will showcase the book being read.

 Those interested in being a reader should contact the museum at grundyhistory@att.net.

 The museum is also hosting a historical walk-a-thon along the I&M Canal Towpath at 9 a.m.
 Saturday, Oct.
 19 starting at 510 W. Illinois Ave.
-The registration fee is $30 and includes a t-shirt.
+Registration costs $30 and includes a T-shirt.

-The museum will also be hosting the Tully Monster Festival in the parking lot on Saturday, Oct.
-26. A tully monster is an extinct animal that lives in shallow coastal waters around 300 million years ago.
-These animals occupied Morris long before humans ever did.
+The museum will host the Tully Monster Festival on Saturday, Oct.
+26 in the parking lot.
+A Tully monster is an extinct animal that lives in shallow coastal waters around 300 million years ago.